-(The Commissioners recognized that

-4£w35-cleant fills to this could only be accomplished if the enormous problems that beset the field were faced squarely.
-Only then could the Obe cleafe r AJ Commission develop a plan that would lemable Jewish education to kAOyie achieve its mission and become a powerful force in contemporary Jewish life.
+The commissioners recognized that this could only be accomplished if the enormous problems that beset the field were faced squarely.
+Only then could a plan be developed that would enable Jewish education to achieve its mission and become a more powerful force in contemporary Jewish life.